 Take a quick train ride to the leafy village of Kamakura to visit temples and gaze upon the serene bronze face of the 43-foot-tall Great Buddha of Kamakura.
 At Hase-dera Temple, don’t miss the cool (literally) cave full of Buddhas.

-According to the children: Mochi (rice) candy, unusually flavored Kit-Kat candy (such as wasabi), Pokemon plushies, stuffed shiba inu dogs (the most popular dog in Japan), a Catbus keychain.
+According to the children: Mochi (rice) candy, unusually flavored Kit-Kat candy (such as wasabi), Pokemon plushies, stuffed shiba inu dogs (the most popular dog in Japan), a Catbus keychain were some of their favorite Tokyo souveniers.
 Although both kids lobbied hard for a Japanese toilet, it did not fit into the carry-on luggage.